yash-analytics/RetailAnalytics-ApacheFlink/README.md

 ## Data Source, Transformation & Output

 **Architecture Overview**:
-Below is the architecture for the data models used in this project:
+Below is the architecture used in this project:
 ![Architecture](./Architecture/Arch%20-%20RetailAnalytics-ApacheFlink.png)

 **Data Sources**: